דלג לתוכן הראשי

-There is hardly a health field as flooded with pseudoscience as "body detox".
-14-day detox teas, juices that "flush out toxins," foot pads that turn black overnight, and capsules promising to remove "heavy metals" and even "graphene from the blood."
+There is hardly a health field as flooded with pseudoscience as "body cleansing".
+14-day detox teas, juices that "flush out toxins," foot pads that turn black overnight, and capsules promising to eliminate "heavy metals" and even "graphene from the blood."
 All of these are based on the same false assumption: that your body is a reservoir of toxins that needs to be "cleaned" from the outside.

-Here is the simple truth: your body already cleans itself, all the time.
-The liver, kidneys, intestines, lungs, skin, and glutathione system work together 24/7 to neutralize and eliminate substances.
-You cannot "flush out toxins" with tea, and there is no over-the-counter product that removes "heavy metals" or "graphene" from the blood.
-But, and this is an important but, you can certainly support your natural detox organs, and there is a huge difference between what truly helps and what is a marketing scam.
+Here's the simple truth: your body already cleans itself, all the time.
+The liver, kidneys, intestines, lungs, skin, and glutathione system work together 24 hours a day to neutralize and eliminate substances.
+You cannot "flush out toxins" with tea, and there is no over-the-counter product that eliminates "heavy metals" or "graphene" from the blood.
+But, and this is an important but, you can certainly support your natural cleansing organs, and there's a huge difference between what truly helps and what is a marketing scam.

-In this guide, with the honesty characteristic of this site, we separate the two: first, what truly supports your detox system, and then the red flag area of "detox" you should avoid.
+In this guide, with the honesty characteristic of this site, we'll separate the two: first, what truly supports your cleansing system, and then the red flag area of "detox" you should avoid.
 At the end, you can activate the personal supplement selector and get a tailored list.

 How the Body Actually Cleans Itself

-Before discussing supplements, it's important to understand that your detox system is already incredibly sophisticated:
+Before talking about supplements, it's important to understand that your cleansing system is already incredibly sophisticated:

-- The Liver: The main station.
-It breaks down medications, alcohol, and metabolic waste in two phases (Phase I and Phase II) and makes them water-soluble for excretion.
+• The Liver: The main station.
+It breaks down medications, alcohol, and metabolic waste in two phases (Phase I and Phase II) and makes them water-soluble so they can be excreted.

-- The Intestines: Eliminate waste through stool, so regularity and normal bowel function are a real part of detoxification.
+• The Intestines: Eliminate waste through stool, which is why regularity and normal bowel function are a real part of cleansing.

-The implication: if you are healthy, you don't need to "clean" anything.
+The implication: if you are healthy, you don't need to "cleanse" anything.
 The correct goal is to support these organs, not replace them with tea.

 How We Rated the Supplements

-We used the same critical rating method as throughout the site:
+We used the same critical rating method as everywhere on the site:

 Fiber / Psyllium 🟢

 This is the only real "cleanse" that actually works, because it supports the elimination pathway through the intestines.
-Soluble fiber like psyllium increases regularity, binds bile acids and cholesterol, and feeds gut bacteria.
+Soluble fibers like psyllium increase regularity, bind bile acids and cholesterol, and feed gut bacteria.
 Unlike laxative tea, psyllium does not forcefully stimulate the intestines but supports them physiologically.
 Dosage: 5-10 grams per day with plenty of water, start gradually.
 Purchase psyllium on iHerb.

 Milk Thistle / Silymarin 🟡